Tony Karon

-Tony Karon is a South African-born journalist and former anti-Apartheid activist.
-He is currently Al Jazeera America's senior online executive producer.
+Tony Karon is a South African-born journalist and former anti-apartheid activist.
+He became a senior online executive producer for Al Jazeera America in 2013.
 He was formerly the Senior Editor at Time.com.

-He is originally from Cape Town, South Africa, and has been living in New York City since 1993.
+Karon grew up Jewish in South Africa and identified as a Zionist.
+He moved to New York City in 1993.
 He studied at the University of Cape Town, and in the 1980s, he was a prominent anti-apartheid activist in student movement NUSAS.

-He joined TIME Magazine in 1997, and was a Senior Editor for close to 20 years, providing commentary on world affairs.
-In the past he worked as an activist for the banned African National Congress in South Africa.
-In April 2013, he was hired as a senior online executive producer of the upcoming Al Jazeera's all-digital video channel, AJ+.
+He joined TIME Magazine in 1997, and was a senior editor for close to 20 years, providing commentary on world affairs.
+He had previously worked as an activist for the banned African National Congress in South Africa.
+In April 2013, he was employed as a senior online executive producer of Al Jazeera's new all-digital video channel, AJ+.